Dias1c/aws-letter-sender/README.md

 | `SENDER_REGION` | optional | aws region            |

 All optional variable values ​​are taken from the arguments passed to the program or from the `.env` file.

+Variables that are not system keys will be used as variables for templates.

 ### Parameters Priority